Altin Lala: Captaincy and later years

-The following month, Lala again played the entire match in a hard-fought 0–0 draw away to Portugal, a result achieved despite Albania being reduced to ten men after Admir Teli’s first-half red card in an incident involving Cristiano Ronaldo.
-He went on to complete two further full matches against Hungary, though Albania suffered defeats in both fixtures.
-Lala’s participation in the remainder of the campaign was curtailed due to injury problems, including a herniated disc and a torn muscle fiber, which sidelined him for several months as Albania ultimately finished fifth in the group standings.
+In October 2008, he played the entire match in a 0–0 draw away to Portugal, achieved despite Albania being reduced to ten men after Admir Teli’s red card involving Cristiano Ronaldo.
+He completed two further matches against Hungary, both ending in defeat.
+His involvement for the remainder of the campaign was reduced due to injury problems, including a herniated disc and a torn muscle fiber, which sidelined him for several months as Albania finished fifth in the group.

-By the end of the decade, Lala had become one of Albania’s most capped and longest-serving internationals, earning widespread respect for his leadership, consistency, and professionalism on and off the pitch.
+By the end of the decade, Lala had become one of Albania's most capped and longest-serving internationals.

-During the UEFA Euro 2012 qualifying campaign, Lala missed the opening four matches in 2010 due to another knee surgery.
-He returned to action in March 2011, playing the full 90 minutes in a 1–0 victory over Belarus.
-The match marked his 74th international appearance, and saw him surpass Foto Strakosha as Albania’s most-capped player.
-Thereafter, he featured regularly throughout the remainder of the campaign; however, Albania’s form declined, suffering four consecutive defeats — including a disappointing loss to Luxembourg — before ending with a 1–1 home draw against Romania on 11 October 2011.
-That match marked Lala’s final international appearance for Albania.
+During the UEFA Euro 2012 qualifying campaign, Lala missed the opening four matches due to knee surgery.
+He returned in March 2011, playing the full match in a 1–0 victory over Belarus, marking his 74th appearance and surpassing Foto Strakosha as Albania's most-capped player.
+He then featured regularly throughout the remainder of the campaign, which included four consecutive defeats — among them a loss to Luxembourg — before concluding with a 1–1 home draw against Romania on 11 October 2011, his final international appearance.